akeesari/anjikeesari/docs/developertools/software/windows.md

 # Download & install Software in Windows OS

-Download and install following software as per the need, you can use either `choco` tool (recommended) or direct install
+Here is a list of essential tools and software commonly needed by developers in the IT industry.
+If you are using Window operating system, you can download and install the following software as per your requirements.
+It is recommended to use the choco tool for installation, but if you encounter any issues, you can also perform a direct install.

 Note: - Restart your computer when prompted or needed.

 ## Install Chocolatey

-We are going to use `choco` commands for installing all required software and developer tools.
+We will be using Chocolatey commands to install all the required software and developer tools.

 **What is Chocolatey?**

-Chocolatey is a package manager for Windows that allows you to install, upgrade, and manage software packages from the command line.
-It is similar to package managers on Linux systems, such as apt or yum, and it can be used to install a wide range of software applications and libraries on Windows.
+Chocolatey is a package manager for Windows that enables you to install, upgrade, and manage software packages from the command line.
+It functions similarly to package managers on Linux systems, such as apt or yum, and it can be utilized to install a wide range of software applications and libraries on Windows.

-it is strongly recommend using choco commands by searching required software instead of manually trying to install using the above links.
+It is strongly recommended to use choco commands for searching and installing the required software instead of attempting manual installations using the provided links.

 To use Chocolatey, you will need to have Windows PowerShell installed on your system.
 You can then install Chocolatey using a PowerShell command, and use it to install and manage packages from the command line.

 **Install Chocolatey**

-This is the first thing we need to install before installing anything in the Windows OS.
+This is the first step you need to take before installing anything on the Windows OS.

-To install Chocolatey on your Windows system, you will need to open a terminal window (such as PowerShell or Command Prompt) and run the following command:
+To install Chocolatey on your Windows system, open a terminal window (such as PowerShell or Command Prompt) and run the following command:

 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))